renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 }
 {% endhighlight %}

+This is where we are going to write our programs.
 The name of the file does not matter much, as long as it has the `.ceylon` extension.
 The function name, which for the above code is `run`, also does not matter, but it's a Ceylon convention to call the main function, ie. the function that starts your program, `run`.

 A few words have now been introduced and deserve an explanation!
 First of all, a `function` is just a piece of code which can be executed by either other functions or by the Ceylon runtime.
-`function`s will be one of the most important blocks from which you create whole applications (but not the only one, we will learn about many others later, such as `class`, `interface` etc).
+`function`s are one of the most important blocks from which you will create whole applications (but not the only one, we will learn about many others later, such as `class`, `interface` etc).

-As already mentioned, `run` is the name of the function... `shared` just means that this function should be "visible" to functions that are located in different locations (`package`s as we will see later), and `void` means that the function does not return anything.
+As already mentioned, `run` is the name of the function... `shared` just means that this function should be "visible" to functions that are located in different locations (`package`s and `module`s, as we will see later), and `void` means that the function does not return anything back to the caller.
 Other functions might return things, like a `Number`, but let's keep it simple at first!

 We can make Ceylon write something out (`print` in programmer's jargon) by changing the contents of `run.ceylon` to this: